KenyaOfficial Name: Republic of Kenya

 Safety and Security

-Multiple kidnappings of Westerners have occurred in Kenya.
-On June 29, 2012, four international aid workers (from Canada, Pakistan, Norway, and the Philippines) were kidnapped in the Dadaab refugee camp in northeastern Kenya.
-All were rescued on July 1, 2012.
-In October 2011, two Spanish nationals working for a non-governmental organization (NGO) were also kidnapped in Dadaab.
-They were released on July 18, 2013.
-On April 23, 2014, gunmen ambushed a convoy vehicle and attempted to kidnap an international humanitarian staff member at the Dadaab refugee complex.
+Kidnappings of Westerners have occurred in Kenya in the past.
+In April 2014, gunmen ambushed a convoy vehicle and attempted to kidnap an international humanitarian staff member at the Dadaab refugee complex.
 While the kidnapping attempt was unsuccessful, one national staff member was injured in the attack.

-The Government of Kenya directive of December 2012 ordering all urban refugees to relocate to refugee camps was overturned by court order in July 2013.
-Nevertheless, as part of a wide-ranging security operation that began in April, refugees, primarily Somalis, in Nairobi and other cities have been ordered to report to established refugee camps.
+As part of a wide-ranging security operation that began in 2014, refugees, primarily Somalis, in Nairobi and other cities were ordered to report to established refugee camps.
 U.S. citizens of Somali descent should be aware that they may encounter interruptions in their travel due to increased police scrutiny based on the encampment policy.
 It is very important to carry at all times proof of identity and legal status in Kenya (i.e., valid visa).
 If you are detained by police or immigration officials, you should request to speak to someone from the Consular Section of the U.S. Embassy in Nairobi.

 Although these restrictions do not apply to travelers not associated with the U.S. government, U.S. citizens in Kenya should take these restrictions into account when planning travel.
 The Embassy regularly reviews the security of these areas for possible modification.
 Travelers should keep informed of local developments by following local press, radio, and television reports prior to their visits.
 Visitors should also consult their hosts, including U.S. and Kenyan business contacts, hotels, tour guides, and travel organizers.